Best holiday rental deals near Hyde Park

 Recommended pet-friendly holiday lettings

-Popular holiday rental amenities in Hyde Park
+Popular holiday rental amenities near Hyde Park

-Price and Availability Index Hyde Park
+Price and Availability Index in Hyde Park

-The weather in Hyde Park
+The Weather near Hyde Park

 City centre London living with Hyde Park holiday lettings

 The 141 hectare space of Hyde Park is London's green heart.
 Holiday lettings in the area mainly consist of flats in converted houses, with some more modern properties and mews tucked away down quiet streets.
 Wherever you choose to stay, you'll be just a short stroll from the nearest Tube station and top London attractions.

 Family friendly London attractions when visiting with children

 Hyde Park itself provides a wide open, green space for kids to run and let off steam.
 Kensington Gardens, which is a continuation of Hyde Park, has the Diana Memorial Fountain for splashing and playing, as well as a large playpark.
 Boating on the Serpentine is also a lot of fun in summer months and offers the chance to escape the crowds.

 The South Kensington museums are also great for kids with lots of interactive exhibits and events, but also popular is the famous Madam Tussauds, a short tube ride away.
 Kids will love spotting their favourite stars from stage, television and sport.
 Where else can they get a selfie with Barack Obama, the Queen or the Beckhams?